-Libya's Internet infrastructure is even more prone to manipulation then Egypt's, judging from its physical structure.
-International connectivity is provided by only two submarine cables, both ending in Tripoli [39], and the Internet infrastructure is dominated by a single, state owned, AS.
-We only found two other ASes having a small presence in Libya, as described in Section 5.2.2.
+Libya's Internet infrastructure is even more prone to manipulation than Egypt's, judging from its physical structure.
+International connectivity is provided by only two submarine cables, both ending in Tripoli [50], and the Internet infrastructure is dominated by a single, state owned, AS.
+We only found two other ASes having a small presence in Libya, as described in Section V-B2.

-In Libya three different outages in early 2011 were identified and publicly documented (Figure 1).
-Figure 12 shows the traffic observed by the UCSD network telescope from Libya throughout an interval encompassing the outages.
-The points labeled A, B and C indicate three different blackout episodes; points D1 and D2 refer to two denial-of-service attacks discussed in Section 5.2.3.
+In Libya, three different outages in early 2011 were identified and publicly documented (Figure 1).
+Figure 11 shows the traffic observed by the UCSD network telescope from Libya throughout an interval encompassing the outages.
+The points labeled A, B and C indicate three different blackout episodes; points D1 and D2 refer to two denial-of-service attacks discussed in Section V-B3.
 Toward the right of the graph it is difficult to interpret what is really happening in Libya because of the civil war.